simvue-io/docs/docs/python-client.md

                    tags=['test'],
                    description='My first tests')
 ```
-Each of these are optional so only the information required by the user needs to be set.
+All of these are optional so only the information required by the user needs to be set.

 ### Events